 When it is necessary to impose discipline, school administrators and teachers will follow a progressive discipline process.
-The degree of discipline to be imposed by each school official will be in proportion to the severity of the behavior of a particular student and will take into account the student's discipline history, the age of the student and other relevant factors.
+The degree of discipline to be imposed by each school official will be in proportion to the severity of the behavior, with discipline history and age taken into account.